npr/metalogger/README.md

 var log = require('metalogger')(plugin, level);
 ```

-Where the arguments of initialization are:
+Where the arguments of the initialization are:

 1. `plugin`: short name of the implemented logging plugin.
 Current implementations include:  ('util', 'npmlog', 'log').
 If you
    skip this value or pass `null`, it will default to the value of the environmental variable NODE_LOGGER_PLUGIN